BDOrganization/growth-in-code-presentation/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # DevCon2016
+## Disclaimer
+The presentation block that we were given was a 40 minute block.
+We were not able to make it through all of the content outlined in this readme.
+For the reason, the readme below just shows some of our thoughts around it.
+Perhaps in the future we will build out some of the other sections.

 ## Abstract
 Topics covered in this manner (pending time) will include the following: